 Instructions

-- In the meantime, make the cream cheese mixture by combining the vegan cream cheese, vegan egg replacer, powdered sugar, vanilla, salt, and cornstarch together in a medium-sized bowl.
-Mix with your hand mixer or whisk until well combined. *
+- In the meantime, make the cream cheese mixture by combining the vegan cream cheese, powdered sugar, vanilla, salt, and cornstarch together in a medium-sized bowl.
+Mix with your hand mixer or whisk until well combined.

-- Make the pumpkin pie mixture by combining the pumpkin puree, pumpkin pie spice, vegan egg replacer, cornstarch, brown sugar, and vanilla into a medium bowl.
+- Make the pumpkin pie mixture by combining the pumpkin puree, pumpkin pie spice, cornstarch, brown sugar, and vanilla into a medium bowl.

 - If you’d like to pipe the mixture onto the danishes, transfer it to a piping bag or a medium-sized plastic ziplock bag.
 If using a ziplock bag, cut the bottom corner off at a diagonal.
 If you prefer to spoon the pumpkin pie mixture onto the danish, leave it in the bowl.

-- Once the puff pastry as thawed, unfold the sheets and cut each one into 4 squares.
+- Once the puff pastry has thawed, unfold the sheets and cut each one into 4 squares.
 You should have 8 total squares.

-- Brush a bit of the vegan egg wash (melted vegan butter) onto the tops of the squares.
+- Brush a bit of the oat milk onto the tops of the squares.
 Fold the corners of the square into the center and lightly press them down to make them stick.

-- Dollop about a tablespoon of the cream cheese mixture into the center of the dough.
+- Dollop about 2 tbsp of the cream cheese mixture into the center of the dough, leaving a 1" border.

-- Brush some more vegan butter onto the exposed folded corners of the danish.
+- Brush the exposed folded corners of the danish with the apricot preserves.

 - Bake for 18-20 minutes.
 The pastry should be puffed up and golden brown.